Masks: Reason and Reactance

 The rabbit hole

-What you soon discover, is that arguing is, in fact pointless.
-You offer alternative views, you point out the errors (essentially to alleviate the fear you hear in the conspiracist’s language), you shed as much light as you can on the issue.
-In the end, you have to submit to certain facts you can learn in a 12-step program.
+In the end, however, you will lose the argument, since the goal posts get moved with every factual contradiction.
+The conspiracy grows and grows, like some horrid blob… Ultimately, you will have to follow a standard 12-step program.
 Number one: You are powerless in the face of a CT junkie.
 Two, you cannot change another person.
 As the Fighter against the nonsense, you must, at some point, admit defeat, and that admission will be your personal victory, the moment you stop enabling the other.
 You can offer your view – and suffer the consequences – and that’s it.
 The alcoholic, like the CT-junkie, has to hit rock bottom.
-A number of conspiracy theorists who got Covid-19 and almost died or lost relatives have related their experience.
+A number of conspiracy theorists who got Covid-19 and almost died or lost relatives have spoken of their experience in public.
 The illness brought them back to reality.
 But that is not something you wish on your friends, now, is it?
+As for the rest, they will continue filling their minds with these exciting but vaporous theories until some event drags them back to reality.
+And I am afraid that event will not be pleasant.

 Parallel Worlds (part 2): The Makers and Shakers

-My last post was a general explanation about why I feel it’s important to expose conspiracy theories for what they are: in short, dangerous bullshit (cf. Harry Frankfurt On Bullshit).
+My last post was a general explanation about why I feel it’s important to expose conspiracy theories (hereafter CT) for what they are: in short, dangerous bullshit (cf. Harry Frankfurt On Bullshit).
 Dangerous because they get people confused and they very often lead to violence.
 Here I explore what CT is, and what is the reason for promoting it.
 A note: This is merely a short intro… Books have been written about this subject.
 I can recommend Hofstadter’s Anti-Intellectualism in American Life (not directly about conspiracies, but the anti-expert idea is closely related) and Thomas Milan Konda’s Conspiracies of Conspiracies.

 Short version:

-3) These individuals promoting them like to pretend (or they really believe) they are at the forefront of an apocalyptic battle of good versus evil, usually one that cannot be won anyway, which is what makes CTs so durable: It’s about nothing real, it’s just a rearranging and creating of odd facts.
-The theorists also like to pretend they are victims of the Great Conspiracy: Ask yourself, WHY are they being taken down from social media or their material is not taken seriously by regular news media?
-They will say: It’s the evil bugaboo.
-But conspiracy theory has nothing to do with free speech.
-The reason most of them remain obscure, and should, is because of the gatekeepers (editors and the like), who check the material and see if it is relevant, true, verifiable, in any way significant or meaningful.
-The other reason is because they distract from real issues and are dangerous, even lethal.
+In fact, conspiracy theory has nothing to do with free speech.
+The reason many of them remain obscure, and should, is because of the gatekeepers (editors and the like), who check the material and see if it is relevant, true, verifiable, in any way significant or meaningful.
+The other reason is because they distract from real issues and are therefore dangerous, even lethal.
 They can convince an unstable person to commit acts of violence, and in the current situation, they are slowing down the moment when the rest of the planet can get back to work again.

 4) The real personal motivation for generating these myths is usually recognition, money, and/or, power.